seelamanthula/Castle-Project/README.md

 The readings can be monitored by the lab technician.

 Gathered requirements, designed and developed it from scratch which is currently live.

+Find the sample user stories in the above attached PDF: CASTLE Experiment Example - Introduction to Acid-Base Titration.pdf